Steffi Lewis Online

 - Ensure that you have plenty of search engine friendly keywords embedded in your content but don't overdo it.
 You don't want to 'stuff' your content because it may become unreadable and put the visitor off completely.
 Remember that language has to flow and most search engines these days spot deliberate stuffing.

-- Use permalinks and clearly put the title of your blog post in the permalink.
+- Clearly put the title of your blog post in the permalink.
 Put the most important keywords at the start.
 For example, '10-money-saving-tips-for-mumpreneurs' could get read by a lot of people, especially when times are hard.

-- Write for as many people as you can.
-If you've ever heard of Neuro Linguistic Programming (NLP) you'll know that different people understand things in different ways.
+- Write for as many people as you can using NLP.
+If you've ever heard of Neuro-Linguistic Programming (NLP) you'll know that different people understand things in different ways.
 Some people are visual, some auditory, some kinesthetic, some auditory-digital.
 If you're primarily visual and often say things like "I see what you mean" you need to know that your language may not appeal to all.
 "I hear what you're saying" or "feels good" or "I understand" are just different ways of saying the same thing.
 Maybe an NLP training course featuring the use of linguistics would be a good investment?

-- Include an appropriate image in every blog post you write.
+- Include an appropriate licensed image in every blog post you write.
 It can take time to find something eye-catching but there are many resources out there.
-Try to get royalty free where possible (Microsoft Clipart), but you may have to pay (iStockPhoto, 123RF).
-Match the ALT tag to your title and subtitle or try to put your keyphrase into this ALT tag as it helps with Google image search.
+Try to get royalty free where possible (Microsoft Clipart or Unsplash), but you may have to pay (iStockPhoto, 123RF).
+Match the ALT tag to your title and subtitle or try to put your keyphrase into a longer ALT tag as it helps with Google image search, the second biggest search engine in the world!

 - Be grammatically correct at all times.
 If you're not sure about the correct usage of your and you're or even their, there and they're, then find someone who is really good at writing and give them your raw thoughts to turn into a blog post.
 Always ensure apostrophes and commas are still showing in your post when you publish it because if you're copying from email to an editor they can sometimes get lost in the translation.

-- If you're using an external blogging service, make sure your blog URL is under the same domain as your website.
+- If you're using an external blogging service, put your blog under the same domain as your website.
 Websites are usually 'www.mycompany.com' and your blog should be 'blog.mycompany.com'.
 As your business blog authority increases, it will also help your website ranking automatically.
 Google sees no difference between subdomains, so 'blog' and 'www' are treated the same.

-- Remember that Google now prioritises newer stuff.
+- Remember that Google likes fresh content.
 This is great news for bloggers but bad news for web designers and SEO experts (and for businesses who'll need to pay a lot more for regular SEO).
 Think about putting links to your latest blog posts on your website homepage to help Google see that something has changed.

-- Again, if you're working with an external blogging service, clearly link your blog to your website and your website to your blog so that people can switch between the two quickly and easily.
+- Link your blog and website together.
+Again, if you're working with an external blogging service, clearly link your blog to your website and your website to your blog so that people can switch between the two quickly and easily.

-- Get out there and comment on other people's stuff.
+- Comment on other people's stuff.
 Linkbacks (or backlinks or whatever you want to call them) are seen by Google and increase your own authority.
 Don't be silly though, just writing "great blog" on someone's page is annoying and will get you a 'nofollow' status on the link.
 Be intelligent in what you say and the other blogger is more likely to publish your comment.

 - Get a mailing list!
 Put a subscribe box on your blog and let people sign up.
 If you're into business networking, add the email address from every business card you receive.
 It may seem like a chore, but it'll be worth it in the end.
 If you publish a new blog post each week then send it out to your subscribers.
 If you publish a few posts each week, then save it for a Friday digest and send them all your links at once.
-Be communicative with your emails but don't spam.
+Be communicative with your emails but don't spam and if someone wants to unsubscribe then don't send to them again or you'll be in violation of GDPR.

 - Use social media!
 Facebook, Twitter and LinkedIn are all useful resources for sharing your posts and you'll find a lot of traffic comes in from them.
 Make sure that your readers can take something of value away from your blog posts and they'll share them on.